tacman/Tobacco-Patents/README.md

-Tobacco Patents, based on Symfony Standard Edition 2.0.7
+Tobacco Patents, based on Symfony Master Branch
 ========================

 Welcome to the Tobacco Patents, based on the Symfony Standard Edition (downloaded, not forked).

-1) Goal: Convert a simple database to Symfony / Doctrine
+1) Goal: Convert a simple database using both Doctrine and Propel
 --------------------------------

 This recipe shows the steps to convert a simple database to a Symfony2+Doctrine project.
 Another recipe shows how to do this with Propel.
 It starts with the Symfony Standard distro: